What is local SEO and how is it different from regular website SEO?

 In the past several years, Google has overhauled their search results page to give local businesses prime real estate on their first page.

-If I’m out walking around and I need to find a nearby coffee shop, then I turn to Google.
-A search for “coffee shop nearby” on my mobile device will pull up the coffee shops within walking distance, along with useful info like their phone numbers, hours, address, and reviews.
+Here’s a quick example.
+If you’re out walking around and you need to find a nearby coffee shop, you turn to Google.
+A search for “coffee shop nearby” on your phone will pull up the coffee shops within walking distance, along with useful info like their phone numbers, hours, address, and reviews.

 2. How Do You Force Google to Display Business Results?